d-bl/GroundForge/Spiders.md

 Adding legs to a spider is the equivalent of adding a ring to it.
 So, after discovering the matrix for a 4x3 legged spider, a 4x4 or bigger spider is easy.

 ## Spiders, traditional
 Nrs.
-F2 and E4 in mrs. Whiting index are connected spiders, with 4x2 and 4x3 legs.
+F2 and E4 in mrs. Whiting's index are connected spiders, with 4x2 and 4x3 legs.
 > [4x2 legs][st2], [4x3 legs][st3], [4x4 legs][st4], [4x5 legs][st5]

 Please note: for a traditional spider, a stitch like ctctctc has to be chosen in the heart of the spider.